 That is why Jesus instructed his disciples, “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, love your enemies and pray for those who persecute you, so that you may be sons of your Father who is in heaven…You, therefore, must be perfect as your heavenly Father is perfect” (Matthew 5:43-44, 48).

 As we have already noted, even unbelievers love their friends.
 If all we do is love those who please us how are we different from the world?
-The acid test of true Christianity, the behavior that points to new birth, is the willingness to forgive and love an enemy—someone who has been mean to you, ignored you, taken you for granted, been inconsiderate, or even betrayed you.
+The acid test of true Christianity, the behavior that evidences new birth, is the willingness to forgive and love an enemy—someone who has been mean to you, ignored you, taken you for granted, been inconsiderate, or even betrayed you.

 Nowhere is the willingness to do this more important than in marriage.
-We all experience times when our spouse has become our number one enemy, and that is when our walk with Christ is tested.
+We all experience times when our spouse has become an enemy, and that is when our walk with Christ is tested.
 Is it real or is it phony?
 Are we willing to forgive our spouse?
 Are we willing to go out to our spouse in love despite his or her many imperfections, despite the numerous hurts?
 Only Christians impacted by God’s love will try to do this.
 “We love because he first loved us.”
 And Jesus loved his enemies.

 God Loves Without Need